mggg/gerrytools/docs/source/user/mgrp.rst

 information on the CLI we use here, please see
 `this link <https://github.com/peterrrock2/mgggdev-replicate-docker-info/tree/main/home/forest/cli>`_.

+**Note:** The Forest Recom code will require that you name both a region and a subregion in order to run.

 - ``region_name``: The column name in the dual-graph file of the greater region that we would like to use to help us split into districts.
 - ``subregion_name``: The column name in the dual-graph file of the subregion that we would like